ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

    * explicit_cn_levels: explicit contour levels (array)
    * extralegend: plot legend(s) to extra file(s)
    * filename_add: optionally add this string to plot filesnames
+   * multiobs_exclude: list of *observational* datasets to be excluded when calculating uncertainty estimates from multiple observational datasets (see also multiobs_uncertainty)
+   * multiobs_uncertainty: calculate uncertainty estimates from multiple observational datasets (true, false); by default, all "obs", "obs6", "obs4mips" and "native6" datasets are used; any of such datasets can be explicitely excluded when also specifying "multiobs_exclude"
    * panel_labels: label individual panels (true, false)
    * PanelTop: manual override for "@gnsPanelTop" used by panel plot(s)
    * projection: map projection for plotting (default =